 I give permission for my camper (name) to receive emergency medical treatment, and to be hospitalized if necessary.
-I understand that every effort will be made to contact me, or the emergency contact listed on this form, before taking that action.
-I give my permission for my child to receive medication prescribed by a physician in the event of a sudden illness or injury, with the exceptions noted on the chart above.

-TECH TREK MEDICAL DOCUMENT PRIVACY POLICY
+I ur nderstand that every effort will be made to contact me, or the emergency contact listed on this form, bef fore taking that action.
+I give my permission for my child to receive medication prescribed by a physicia n in the event of a sudden illness or injury, with the exceptions noted on the chart above.
+TECH TREK MEDICAL DOCUMENT PRIVACY POLICY with personal and medical information will be held indefinitely in a secure manner.

 Any medical forms or documents that contain medical information collected by AAUW staff for the purpose of attendance at a Tech Trek camp will only be shared with the Camp Director, nurse and, if necessary, dorm monitors and student counselors.
 This information will only be shared in the instance that it is necessary to keep campers safe and staff prepared for medical care of a camper.
-Documents with personal and medical information will be held indefinitely in a secure manner.
+Documents